Insights

 Energy-Saving Technologies and CII

-The Carbon Intensity Indicator (CII) is a short-term measure implemented by the IMO to reduce greenhouse gas emissions from existing ships, complementing the EEXI as a technical measure.
-Following the approval of amendments to MARPOL Annex VI at MEPC 75th session, the final amendments including technical guidelines were adopted at MEPC 76th session, establishing both EEXI and CII as mandatory requirements effective from January 1, 2023.
+CII is one of the short-term measures devised by the IMO to reduce greenhouse gas emissions from ships, corresponding to the operational measures for existing ships alongside EEXI corresponding to the technical measures.
+Following the approval of amendments to MARPOL Annex VI at the MEPC 75th session, the final amendments, including technical guidelines, were approved at the MEPC 76th session, making both EEXI and CII mandatory starting from January 1, 2023.

-The technical guidelines and key considerations established to facilitate the effective implementation of CII, adopted during the 76th and 78th sessions of the MEPC, are summarized as follows:
+The technical guidelines and key points developed for the smooth implementation of CII, adopted during the MEPC 76th and 78th sessions, are as follows:

 · Resolution MEPC.336(76)